Chvojenec

 Chvojenec is a municipality and village in Pardubice District in the Pardubice Region of the Czech Republic.
-It has about 700 inhabitants.
+It has about 900 inhabitants.

+Geography

+Chvojenec is located about 13 km northeast of Pardubice and 12 km southeast of Hradec Králové.
+It lies on the border between the East Elbe Table and Orlice Table.
+The highest point is at 305 m above sea level.

 History

 The first written mention of Chvojenec is from 1336, when it was a part of Chvojno estate.
 A small fortress stood here until the 16th century.
 Chvojenec was known for the production of pitch.

 During the 18th century Chvojenec, together with Rokytno and Býšť, was the centre of a persecuted religious sect of Deists called blouznivci.

+Demographics

 Transport

-Chvojenec is spread around the road from Hradec Králové to Brno.
+The I/35 road from Hradec Králové to Olomouc runs through the municipality.

+Sights

+Chvojenec is poor in monuments.
+The only protected cultural monument are terrain remains of the former water fortress, now an archaeological site.